mrisher/smtp-sts/spec.md

 * Failure type: This list will start with the minimal set below, and is expected to grow over time based on real-world experience.
 The initial set is:

   * mx-mismatch: This indicates that the MX resolved for the recipient domain did not match the MX constraint specified in the policy.
   * certificate-mismatch: This indicates that the certificate presented by the receiving MX did not match the MX hostname
   * invalid-certificate: This indicates that the certificate presented by the receiving MX did not validate according to the policy validation constraint.
     (Either it was not signed by a trusted CA or did not match the DANE TLSA record for the recipient MX.)
   * expired-certificate: This indicates that the certificate has expired.
   * starttls-not-supported: This indicates that the recipient MX did not support STARTTLS.
+  * tlsa-invalid: This indicates a validation error for policy domain specifying "tlsa" validation.
+  * dnssec-invalid: This indicates a failure to validate DNS records for a policy domain specifying "tlsa" validation or "dnssec" authentication.
+  * sender-does-not-support-validation-method: This indicates the sending system can never validate using the requested validation mechanism.

 * Count: The number of times the error was encountered.
 * Hostname: The hostname of the recipient MX.